New tools to improve performance

 Let’s dive right in.

-All companies that participated in our recent survey see their current reporting process is effective: 70% of them even assess it as very effective.
+All companies that participated in the survey see their current reporting process is effective: 70% of them even assess it as very effective.

 But if you take a closer look at the data and what their reporting practices actually look like, you can see that there’s a lot of redundant work involved, from using spreadsheets and data entry to copying and pasting charts from data analytics tools into presentations.